stefmolin/pandas-workshop/README.md

 We will begin by introducing the `Series`, `DataFrame`, and `Index` classes, which are the basic building blocks of the pandas library, and showing how to work with them.
 By the end of this section, you will be able to create DataFrames and perform operations on them to inspect and filter the data.

 ### Section 2: Data Wrangling
 To prepare our data for analysis, we need to perform data wrangling.
-In this section, we will learn how to clean and reformat data (e.g. renaming columns, fixing data type mismatches), restructure/reshape it, and enrich it (e.g. discretizing columns, calculating aggregations, combining data sources).
+In this section, we will learn how to clean and reformat data (e.g., renaming columns and fixing data type mismatches), restructure/reshape it, and enrich it (e.g., discretizing columns, calculating aggregations, and combining data sources).

 ### Section 3: Data Visualization
 The human brain excels at finding patterns in visual representations of the data; so in this section, we will learn how to visualize data using pandas along with the Matplotlib and Seaborn libraries for additional features.
 We will create a variety of visualizations that will help us better understand our data.